 Hydrocarbon extraction has become the industry standard for quality, but it also requires specialized equipment.
-It takes state of the art equipment plus a level of expertise to produce solvents that taste great, has high THC concentration, and is completely purged of the solvents.
+It takes state-of-the-art equipment plus a level of expertise to produce solvents that taste great, have high THC concentration, and is completely purged of the solvents.
 It’s worth going above and beyond because customers can tell the difference.

 Hydrocarbon Extraction at Chronic Creations